-- The Dean of Students will make an in-depth investigation, which will include the solicitation of written statements from both the accused and the accuser and personal interviews with each party (and others who might provide pertinent information).
-The accuser and accused are entitled to the same opportunities to have a support person present during disciplinary proceedings.
+- 1. The Dean of Students and or designee will lead an in-depth investigation, which will include the solicitation of written statements from both the accused and the accuser and personal interviews with each party (and others who might provide pertinent information).
+The accuser and accused are entitled to the same opportunities to have a support person or Advisor present during disciplinary proceedings.
 The College prohibits legal counsel or legal representation and parents/legal guardians in adjudication and investigation hearings or formal adjudication processes as our system is not a legal procedure, but rather an internal college code of conduct review reserved for closed hearings. - 2.
-At the accuser's discretion and only with her /his permission, notification will be given to pertinent professors or co-curriculars that an individual may be missing classes, practice, assignments, etc. - 3.
-The decision will be rendered by the Dean of Students regarding the merit of the allegations, the judicial process that will follow.
-Most serious crimes or severe code of conduct violations are referred to the Campus Hearing Board for review and adjudication.
-(Three students and two employees).
-At the accusers and accused discretion a panel of 4 may be used if not al panel members are available. - 4.
+At the accuser's discretion and only with her /his permission, notification will be given to pertinent professors or co-curriculars that an individual may be missing classes, practice, assignments, etc. The accuser and accused will receive simultaneous notifications on hearings, meetings, and results.

+- 3. The decision will be rendered by the Dean of Students regarding the merit of the allegations, the judicial process that will follow.
+Most serious crimes or severe code of conduct violations are referred to the Campus Hearing Board for review and adjudication which include sexual violent and stalking incidents (Three students and two employees).
+At the accusers and accused discretion a panel of 4 may be used if not all panel members are available.
+The panel will be trained on the case, confidentiality, and questioning, before review of the investigation and meetings with students involved.
+Panel decisions on a case and results will be based on majority rule based on a vote of the panel after all hearings, meetings and investigations/interviews have been held and notes reviewed.
+Selected panel members (employees) and students cannot have a conflict of interest or bias in the case such as being a friend, teammate, advisor, relative, floor-mate, witness, or significant other of parties involved. - 4.
 The standard of evidence that will be used during any conduct proceeding will be preponderance of evidence or, "more likely than not" or 51% likely hood that code of conduct violation occurred in determining responsibility for the violation.
-A preponderance of evidence has been described as just enough evidence to make it more likely than not that the fact the claimant seeks to prove is true. - 5.
-Both parties can present witnesses and other evidence.
+A preponderance of evidence has been described as just enough evidence to make it more likely than not that the fact the claimant seeks to prove is true.